vmware-tanzu/tanzu-dev-portal/content/guides/spring-for-graphql/index.md

 ### GraphQL Schema

 With your data layer in place, it’s time to turn your attention to the GraphQL schema.
-By convention, Spring will look for GraphQL Schemas in the `/src/main/resources/graphql` directory which is configurable but for this example, you will use the default.
+By convention, Spring will look for GraphQL Schema's in the `/src/main/resources/graphql` directory which is configurable but for this example, you will use the default.
 Create a new file `schema.graphqls` in that directory with the following content:

 ```graphql
 type Coffee {